WALB: History

-However, Albany is sandwiched between Dothan (channels 2 and 4) to the west, Columbus (channels 3, 7, and 9) and Macon (channel 13) to the north, Tallahassee (channels 6 and 11) to the south, and Savannah (channels 3, 9, and 11) and Jacksonville/Brunswick (channels 4, 7, and 12) to the east.
+However, Albany is sandwiched between Dothan (channels 2 and 4) to the west, Columbus (channels 3, 7, and 9) and Macon (channel 13) to the north, Tallahassee–Thomasville (channels 6 and 11) to the south, and Savannah (channels 3, 9, and 11) and Jacksonville–Brunswick (channels 4, 7, and 12) to the east.
 This created a large "doughnut" in southwestern Georgia where there could only be one VHF license.
 Although there were no stations on channels 5 or 8 in the immediate area, channel 5 was occupied in Atlanta and Gainesville while channel 8 was allocated to Waycross (which is part of the Jacksonville market); these cities are too close to Albany to reallocate.
 As a result, WALB remained the only television station in Southwest Georgia until WXGA-TV began broadcasting from Waycross in 1961 (although that station serves the Jacksonville area).

 Until 1983, WALB was the default NBC affiliate for Tallahassee.
 Although WTWC-TV has been that area's affiliate since then, WALB still provides city-grade coverage to almost all of the Georgia side of the Tallahassee market and Grade B coverage to the city itself.
-WALB dropped the -TV suffix to its call sign in 1993, even though channel 10 and its radio sister had gone their separate ways three decades earlier.
+WALB dropped the "-TV" suffix to its call sign in 1993, even though channel 10 and its radio sister had gone their separate ways three decades earlier.
 As a result of flash flooding caused by Tropical Storm Alberto, WALB stayed on-the-air with non-stop 24-hour coverage to alert citizens and provide a vital link between the public and government agencies.

 In 1996, Gray bought WCTV in Tallahassee.
 The FCC told Gray that it could not keep both WCTV and WALB due to channel 10's aforementioned coverage in Tallahassee; indeed, WCTV had long claimed Albany as part of its secondary coverage area.
 At the time, the FCC normally did not allow common ownership of two stations with large signal overlaps, and would not even consider a waiver for a city-grade overlap.
 As a result, Gray sold WALB to Cosmos Broadcasting, the broadcasting division of Liberty Corporation, in 1998.

 Liberty sold off its insurance business in 2000, and Cosmos came directly under the Liberty banner.
 However, Gray continued to maintain its Albany administrative offices (located in the Albany Herald building), until 2015.
 It returned to its hometown in WSWG in Valdosta that serves Albany.
 WALB's original digital signal on UHF channel 17 started operating from the Doerun tower in 2001.

 In June 2002, WALB donated over 1,600 cans of newsfilm to The Walter J. Brown Media Archives & Peabody Awards Collection at the University of Georgia.
 The collection contains raw news footage from Albany and surrounding areas from 1961 to 1978, including coverage of the Albany Movement.

 WALB launched NBC Weather Plus in 2005 on a new second digital subchannel.
 Known as "WALB 24/7 Weather", the service gave continuous forecasts for up to thirty cities around Southwestern Georgia.
 After NBC Weather Plus shut down in December 2008, WALB-DT2 became part of This TV.